Vakore/Derisory-Demo/README.md

 CHANGES:
 v1.01 - Added FPS cap code due to people with super computers games running at 120fps, causing the game to run at twice the speed. v1.02 - Add gameSpeed.txt file.
-It can be modified if your game is running too choppy or too fast.
+It can be modified if your game is running too choppy or too fast. v1.03 - The FPS capping is now toggleable in gameSpeed.txt.
+If the game is too fast, you can turn it on.
+Otherwise you can leave it alone.